Starting price: $599 / £599/ AU$999

 While the Tensor G2 promises better power efficiency, the Pixel 7 continues the trend of Google's phone struggling with our battery test.
 Perhaps, that's not a surprise: Google opted for a smaller 4,355 mAh power cell than the 4,614 mAh battery that powered the Pixel 6, so the Tensor was going to have to do a lot of heavy-lifting to get that battery life number up.
 And during my use of the phone, I saw the Pixel 7's battery dip precipitously, albeit during intensive testing that doesn't really mirror real-world use.

-We're still in the process of running our battery test on the Pixel 7, but the initial results are pretty grim.
+The results of our testing are pretty grim.
 With the 90Hz refresh rate turned off, Google's phone lasted a little more than 7 hours on our test — about 3 hours off the pace of the average smartphone.
 That's a poor first impression.

 Allegedly, the Pixel 7 can support 30W charging, but Google said the same thing last year, when the top speed was closer to 23W.
 We only had a 20W charger on hand when it came time to recharge a drained Pixel 7, and only got to 41% after 30 minutes.
 The iPhone 14, which is capped at 20W charging, got to 54% in that same time.